sindbach/mongodb-spark-docker/README.md

-# Docker for MongoDB and Apache Spark (Scala).
+# Docker for MongoDB and Apache Spark.

 An example of docker-compose to set up a single [Apache Spark](http://spark.apache.org/) node connecting to [MongoDB](https://www.mongodb.com/) via [MongoDB Spark Connector](https://github.com/mongodb/mongo-spark)

-For the Python equivalent example see [mongodb-pyspark-docker](https://github.com/sindbach/mongodb-pyspark-docker).

 ** For demo purposes only **